ivan-hc/AM/docs/guides-and-tutorials/clone.md

 ## Clone a configuration and export it to other systems
 The `clone` or `--clone` option allows you to detect or create a file called "am-clone.source" from which AM/AppMan can obtain the information needed to install apps from one system to another.
-This allows you to choose whether to defer system and local installations, or whether to install everything system-wide or locally.
+This allows you to choose whether to keep distinct system and local installations, or whether to install everything system-wide or locally.

 File detection starts (in order of priority):
 1. from the XDG_DESKTOP_DIR directory (usually Desktop)